 In Georgia, Christmas is celebrated on the 7th January.
 This is because the Georgian Orthodox Church (like the Orthodox Churches in Russia, Ethiopia and other countries) use the old 'Julian' calendar for their festivals.

 On Christmas Day, many people will go on a 'Alilo', a parade in the streets.
-They are dressed in special cloths and costumes to celebrate Christmas.
+They are dressed in special clothes and costumes to celebrate Christmas.
 Some people carry Georgian flags and others might be dressed as people from the Christmas story.
 Children like taking part in the Alilo as they're often given sweets!

 Carols are sung and they vary across the country.
 Many of the songs and carols sung during the Alilo include these words: “ოცდახუთსა დეკემბერსა, ქრისტე იშვა ბეთლემსაო’” (otsdakhutsa dekembersa qriste ishva betlemsao) which means “on 25th December Christ was born in Bethlehem”.

 In Georgian Happy/Merry Christmas is 'გილოცავ შობა-ახალ წელს' (gilocav shoba-akhal c’els).
 Happy/Merry Christmas in lots more languages.